hackforla/.github-hackforla-base-repo-template/.github/ISSUE_TEMPLATE/onboard---offboard--product.md

 - [ ] Remove from email address(s)
    - [ ] [REPLACE with name of primary email]
    - [ ] [REPLACE with name of secondary email]
+- [ ] Remove from Social Media Accounts with role assignment
+   - [ ] Facebook
 ```

 ### Resources/Instructions